waifu-motivator/waifu-motivator-plugin/README.md

 ### Idling

-Your *Waifu* likes spending time with you, and they will miss you when you are gone.
+Your *Waifu* enjoys spending time with you, and they will miss you when you are gone.
 When you go away, after some time your *Waifu* will show that they are waiting patiently for your return.
 It's either that, or they got tired from waiting!